dmstern/citation-grabber/README.md

   npm run start:dev
   ```

 * Alternatively (or additionally), you can run citation-grabber in debug mode by setting `debugMode: true` in your `config.js` file.
+This will take screenshots from every step of citation grabbing process.

 If this does not solve the problem, please file a bug at [GitHub issues](https://github.com/dmstern/citation-grabber/issues?q=is%3Aopen).